Tests for quantum contextuality in terms of $q$-entropies: Conclusions

 With the standard conditional entropy, violations of entropic Bell inequalities were examined for the CHSH scenario in Refs. \cite{BC88,rchtf12} and for the KCBS scenario in Refs. \cite{rchtf12,krk12}.
 We have explicitly considered violations of the $q$-entropic inequalities in both the scenarios.
 The following principal conclusions can be made.
 First, the derived $q$-entropic inequalities allow to expand significantly a class of probability distributions, for which the nonlocality or contextuality are testable in this way.
+Using the $q$-entropic inequalities is an alternative to the approach with adding some shared randomness \cite{rch13}.
 Second, the $q$-entropic inequalities are expedient in analyzing cases with detection inefficiencies.
 In the single-detector model, features of the $q$-entropic inequalities are quite similar to features of usual inequalities in terms of the Shannon entropies.
-In the two-detector model, use of the $q$-entropic inequalities can allow to reduce an amount of required detection efficiency.
-The obtained conclusions for various values $q\geq1$ could be tested in the experiments.
-For conventional Bell's inequality in terms of average values, quantum violation is limited by the Tsirel'son bound.
+In the two-detector model, the use of the $q$-entropic inequalities can allow to reduce an amount of required detection efficiency.
+The obtained conclusions for various values $q\geq1$ could be tested in the experiment.
+For the conventional CHSH inequality in terms of average values, quantum violation is limited by the Tsirel'son bound.
 It would be interesting to obtain upper bounds on possible violations of $q$-entropic inequalities of Bell's type.
 Due to the role of entangled states in quantum information processing, theoretical results of such a kind may also have a practical significance.

-\acknowledgments I am grateful to Dr. Tobias Fritz and Dr. Rafael Chaves for useful correspondence.
+\acknowledgments I am grateful to Dr. Tobias Fritz and Dr. Rafael Chaves for useful correspondence and to anonymous referee for constructive criticism.